makersacademy/airport_challenge/README.md

 # Airport Challenge

 ## Approach
-* I aimed for a 'proper' TDD approach, only writing code in the ./lib files after first writing a test in the ./spec folder.
+* I aimed for a TDD approach, only writing code in the ./lib files after first writing a test in the ./spec folder.

 * As seen in earlier commits, my initial approach was to call #land and #take_off